Q: Miriam, with a new single out, your hiatus seems over. Am I right?

 Q: If I am not mistaken, they left to meet their doom.
 What was the aftermath?

 A: Only nine fighters came back.
 Fortunately, the rescue teams could save three more crews who drifted away after having been hit.
-One of them were the vessel of Captain Chi, the extremely charming officer I had chatted with during the Summit.
+One of them was the vessel of Captain Chi, the extremely charming officer I had chatted with during the Summit.

 Q: Some sources claim that the SF had to employ cadets from near SF Academy?
 Is it true?